warmcat/libwebsockets/READMEs/README.lws_system.md

 Get and set generic binary auth blobs so the rest of lws can access them independently.

+Call with `set` 0 to get and 1 to set the auth code with the index `idx`.

 ## System state and notifiers